quentin452/mobsnorender/README.md

 dynamically change X Y Z coord if alot of mobs are rendered

-add tile entity canceller

-add an better config file
 add a config to disabling entitydistance et tile entity distance

 add ingame config

-add a way to auto delete old config if the mod get updated

 add config to disabling all entity from rendering ambient/agressive entity/passive entity